 Lighting fires on your property can be extremely dangerous.
-To help reduce the risk, prohibited and restricted times are set according to seasonal conditions and may be adjusted.
+To help reduce the risk, prohibited dates are set according to seasonal conditions and may be adjusted.
 General information, legal requirements and dates are available in the Your Guide to the Fire Season brochure.
 Extensions to the Restricted and Prohibited Burning Periods are published on the City's web home page or available on the City's Fire Information Line 9267 9326.

 These dates indicate when you are required to obtain a Burning Permit for burning and when the lighting of fires is prohibited.
 There is a requirement to notify neighbours of planned burning a minimum of 4 days prior to lighting.
 Penalties apply for offences relating to burning under the Bush Fires Act 1954.
 Permits for metropolitan areas are issued by City of Swan Community Safety Advocates and in Bushfire Districts (typically in rural areas) by your Local Volunteer Bushfire Brigade.
 For details see Permit and Local Fire Control Officers.

 Burning Restriction Dates: October 1 to November 30 and April 1 to May 31 inclusive.
 The City of Swan is currently in a Restricted Burn Period.
 You are not permitted to burn without a Burning Permit during this period.
 You may obtain a Burning Permit from your local Bush Fire Brigade if your property is within a Bush Fire District or from a City of Swan Customer Advocate if your property is within the Gazetted Fire District.
 Fire Control Officers are not obligated to issue Permits to Burn and may provide advice on alternatives to burning off.

 Burning is Prohibited: December 1 to March 31 inclusive.
 Also on any day when the Fire Danger Index reaches Very High to Catastrophic or if the Prohibited Burning period is extended.